Recovery Wheel |

 directions, North, East, South, West, Center, Above, Below...the

 wheel using a variety of differing techniques.
-They ALL work!
+They ALL have worked!
 It is my

 belief that this is so, because it truly does not matter in which order